usattc/NSViewMouseHandle/README.md

 ### English:
-A NSView category for determine mouse entered or exited in masOS Apps.
+A NSView category for determine mouse entered or exited in macOS Apps.
 <br />
 <br />
 NSView and subclass of NSView can use it.